 The Edge is New York’s latest observation deck and is one of the attractions at Hudson Yards.

 If you love observation decks, you can buy New York’s Go City Explorer Pass or New York Sightseeing Pass.
-Access to Edge at Hudson Yards, One World Observatory, the Empire State Building, and Top of the Rock is included with both the discount passes.
+Access to Edge at Hudson Yards, One World Observatory, the Empire State Building, and Top of the Rock is included with both discount passes.

 Visual Story: 15 must-know tips before visiting One World Observatory